utils-lists 4.0.2

 Pointerto the next node.

-Definition at line 104 of file inlines.h.
+Definition at line 137 of file lists-inlines.h.

 ◆ nullify()